Carl-Xiao128/Docker-MacOs-Network/README.md

 # Docker-MacOs-Network
-## Solving the Problem that Docker Desktop for Mac can’t route traffic to containers and You can access the containers by IP right away in MacOs platform!
+## Solving the Problem that Docker Desktop for Mac can’t route traffic to containers and You can access the containers by IP right away away in Docker for Mac Platform!

 ### Problem